GilesS420/Portfolio_Web_Advanced_TI1/README.md

 # Portfolio_Web_Advanced_TI1
 This is my portfolio to showcase my skills in web development

+To be able to have a fully functional application you need a json-server. if you already have it you can skip step 1.

+## Step 1: install the jasoon server.
+open your terminal and put in the following command npm install -g json-server this will take a few minutes to install.

+##step 2: start the JSON server.
+in your terminal, execute folowing command: json-server --watch db.json --port 3000 the server is now running, the application will work completly now.

 These subjects are explained shortly and are implemented in the portfolio:

 Elementen selecteren/ Select elements